SinyavtsevIlya/NanoECS/README.md

 - GameObject linking (jump from the entity to the view game object and vice versa)
 - Lists, custom types, enums, Unity Objects are supported
 - Natural auto-complete workflow for adding new components, Foldouts, Create/Destroy buttons
+- Doesn't affect realease builds performance.
+(And can be disabled / enabled manually in the settings)

 ## Generation